mbjarland/groovy-streaming-template-engine/Readme.md

 ## News
 * 2014.Feb.15 - Two issues (issue #1 and issue #2) with this template engine are now closed thanks to a contribution by Wilfried Middleton.
 * 2014.Feb.15 - For those interested in downloading this artifact via our maven repository - we now use a groovy-version-bound versioning scheme for the template engine.
 So for groovy version '2.1.9' the current template engine version is '2.1.9.1'.
 We will increment the last number as needed.
-Currently we have only deployed versions for groovy '2.1.9.1' and '2.2.0.1'.
+Currently we have only deployed versions '2.1.9.1' (groovy 2.1.9) and '2.2.1.1' (groovy 2.2.1).

 ## What is this?
 This repository contains a templating engine for the groovy programming language.
 It is